jordan ‘98.

 it hurts.

-and even though some had it worse,
+even though some had it worse,

-you notice things,
+you still notice things,

-right in front of you,
+like how adults whisper about you right in front of you,

 like you’re too young to notice.